na-na-hi/renget/archive/cpu-lora.md

 !!! info Each block here is one training sample.
 You want to give it ~1000 training samples or ~1MB of text for the training to produce meaningful changes.

 While you can definitely use your own chat logs to create some training data, you'll probably want to look into getting data from other sources as well.
-Consider asking others for their logs, or check out the [training data rentry](https://rentry.org/qib8f).
+Consider asking others for their logs, or search for data sets on huggingface.
 If you have some programming experience, I recommend creating a script to convert the training data into the appropriate format.

 One last thing to note: Make sure the text file uses \*nix style line endings (`\n`), not Windows style (`\r\n`).
 Most text editors have an option to switch the formatting.